How to Generate Video with Cursor: The Complete 2026 Guide

 anycap search --prompt "SaaS product demo styles 2026" --citations

-Your Cursor agent researched styles, generated the still, animated it, and stored it.
-You wrote the initial prompt.
+Your Cursor agent researched styles, generated the still, placed it in your project, animated it, embedded it in the right component, and stored a shareable copy.
+You stayed in your IDE the entire time.

 Cursor vs Claude Code vs Codex: Same Command, Different Agent

 The CLI is the same across all three.
-What changes is where the skill file lives:
+What changes is where the skill file lives — and how each agent leverages its unique workflow:

 Same anycap video generate command.
 Same models.
-Same auth.
-Different agent — same capability.
+Different agent — same capability, different superpower.

 FAQ